-The auxiliary sciences of history (ASH) are those sciences which bolster the discipline of history.
+The auxiliary sciences of history (ASH) are those sciences which help the discipline of history and add to it.
 The sciences included in the ASH vary depending on which source you’re looking at.
 A few commonly named ones are chronology, paleography, and numismatics.
 I discuss the fuller smorgasbord of included sciences throughout this article.

 The ASH are sometimes called the ancillary sciences of history.
 Given that both words begin with the letter A, the abbreviation ASH can stand for either of the terms.
 In this present context, ancillary and auxiliary are synonymous and they mean “the supporting”, as in “the supporting” sciences of history.

 To my knowledge, the literature about the concept of the ASH and their history is scarce.
-From what I’ve seen, the ASH are typically referred to in passing and make up a notably small portion of the text in which they’re mentioned.
+The ASH are typically referred to in passing and make up a notably small portion of the text in which they’re mentioned.
 In this article, I provide my study into the history of the concept of the ASH.

 “The University of Göttingen was the first to cultivate the study of these auxiliary sciences in Germany during the 18th century.”